Modern Topic Modeling in Python

 1. Preprocessing

-The first step involves preparing the raw text data.
-Unlike traditional NLP pipelines, BERTopic does not require heavy preprocessing.
-Minimal cleanup, such as lowercasing, removing extra spaces, and filtering out very small documents, is usually sufficient.
+The first step prepares the raw text.
+Unlike traditional NLP pipelines, BERTopic does not require heavy preprocessing; minimal cleanup, such as lowercasing, removing extra spaces, and filtering out very short documents, is usually sufficient.

-Each document is transformed into a dense vector using a transformer-based model such as SentenceTransformers.
-This allows the model to capture semantic relationships between documents.
+Each document is converted into a dense vector using a transformer-based model such as Sentence-Transformers, which lets the model capture semantic relationships between documents.
+Expressed mathematically:

-High-dimensional embeddings are difficult to cluster effectively.
-BERTopic uses UMAP to reduce dimensionality while preserving the structure of the data.
+High-dimensional embeddings are hard to cluster effectively, so BERTopic uses UMAP to reduce dimensionality while preserving the structure of the data.

-This step improves clustering performance and computational efficiency.
+This step improves both clustering performance and computational efficiency.

 4. Clustering

-This method highlights words that are specific within a group while downplaying the importance of words common across groups.
+This highlights words that are distinctive within a cluster while downplaying words common across clusters.

-Step 1: Import the Library and Prepare the Dataset
+Step 1: Import the libraries and prepare the dataset

 import re